rigelrozanski/AVL_Tree/README.md

        - Generally handles micro management tasks of nodes including:
          - Searching through sub nodes for matching keys or insert position
          - Retrieving node balance
-         - performing node rotation
+         - Performing node rotation
-         - performing rebalancing operations
+         - Performing rebalancing operations
-         - redefining the tree trunk when the uppermost node has changed
+         - Redefining the tree trunk when the uppermost node has changed
-         - recursively updating balance, height, and merkle-hash values
+         - Recursively updating balance, height, and merkle-hash values
-         - recursively outputting elements
+         - Recursively outputting elements
     - tree.go
        - Defines the tree struct and tree type functions
        - Tree type methods are all exposed considered to be the main use functions of this library